 The island features some of the best beaches in Singapore, amusement parks like Universal Studios, the Singapore Butterfly and Insect Kingdom, and an aquarium.
 You can catch a ride on the Sentosa Skyline Luge & Skyride to really get a glimpse of the entire island, which you'll absolutely want to do.

-6. Marina Bay Sands
+6 Marina Bay Sands

 Marina Bay Sands, which is one of the most iconic landmarks in Singapore, is a huge integrated resort that includes a luxury hotel and the world's highest and largest infinity pool, which you've almost definitely seen photos of on Instagram.
 It's called Sands Skypark, and while you have to be a hotel guest to enjoy the gorgeous pool, anyone can check out the observation deck for some beautiful views.

 Oh, and you can shop there, too, if you want a taste of the luxury lifestyle the people in the story have.
 There's even the

 Raffles hotel in Singapore, which is a luxury accommodation you won't want to miss.
 If you're able to spend the money to stay in one of the fantastic suites, it will be an experience you won't soon forget.
 The hotel features different restaurants, a luxurious spa, and beautiful gardens and walkways all over the property.
 It just recently reopened in 2019 after renovations, so you can expect everything to be pretty much perfect.
 8 Humpback Restaurant Humpback restaurant is one spot where Rachel has a heart-to-heart with her old college roommate friend Peik Lin, but it's also just a really a great place to visit in general.
 It's located in Singapore's Chinatown, on Bukit Pasoh Road.
 Humpback features a menu full of fresh seafood, as well as desserts like fresh banana cake and an impressive cocktail menu that's ideal for their happy hour.
 It's also located right in the middle of the city, so after gorging on a delicious meal, you can wander around to shop and sightsee.
+9 Merlion Park

 Merlion Park, which features a 30-foot sculpture of the merlion — definitely a sight worth seeing.
 Merlion Park also features gorgeous views of Marina Bay, as well as the perfect photo op.
 If you want to take advantage of the location, head out on a river cruise on a restored bumboat to see lots of famous attractions on the Singapore River.
 10 Four Seasons Resort Langkawi In Malaysia

 Four Seasons Langkawi offers gorgeous views, luxury accommodations, a spot on the Andaman Sea, and a truly wonderful spa.
 Hopefully you have a much better time there than Rachel ever did, and we're pretty confident that you will.
 The resort is stunning, and you'll have ample time to relax with a cocktail in your hand on the beach.
 11 Cheong Fatt Tze Mansion In Malaysia

 Cheong Fatt Tze Mansion, which stands in as the Mahjong parlor where Rachel and Eleanor have an epically heated conversation in the movie.
 In real life, it's actually a hotel with a lot of history attached to it.
 Cheong Fatt Tze's Blue Mansion was built before the end of the 19th century, and is one of the most iconic hotels in Malaysia - it even won the prestigious UNESCO Conservation & Heritage Award.
 There's gorgeous architecture, restaurants, outdoor dining, and guided mansion tours that give you a glimpse into the history behind the place.
 The 12 Tyersall Park In Malaysia

 Ann Siang Hill as the beautiful street that Eleanor strolls along while she's on her way to meet Rachel at a Mahjong parlor.
 In real life, the street is just as gorgeous as it is in the film: Old and colorful houses have been restored and turned into restaurants and boutiques, and I have no doubt that you'd probably be able wander around for hours if you wanted to.
 Aside from shopping, you'll want to eat basically everything: the street and surrounding area are known for their amazing restaurants and bars, and there is something for everyone.